ckaestne/seaibib/README.md

 > One of the few papers actually discussing architectural design and tradeoffs of an ML-enabled system explicitly, discussing the integration of ML and non-ML parts.
 While I feel the design is maybe fairly standard, the paper has actually a nice concrete example and corresponding architectural models that seems very useful for teaching.

+Hazelwood, Kim, Sarah Bird, David Brooks, Soumith Chintala, Utku Diril, Dmytro Dzhulgakov, Mohamed Fawzy et al. "[Applied machine learning at facebook: A datacenter infrastructure perspective](https://research.fb.com/wp-content/uploads/2017/12/hpca-2018-facebook.pdf)."
+In *2018 IEEE International Symposium on High Performance Computer Architecture (HPCA)*, pp. 620-629.
+IEEE, 2018.

+> Paper discussing the infrastructure for learning and serving ML models at Facebook (including discussions of hardware design).
+Discusses many quality attributes and constraints that are relevant in operation, including cost, latency, model-updated frequency needs, large amounts of data, and ability to recover from outages.
+For example, it includes an explicit discussion of the cost of outdated models.
+Much of this is useful input for discussing design constraints and architectural tradeoffs.

 ## Process